 - Hypovolemic shock: Shock is a medical emergency that occurs when the body is not getting enough blood flow, meaning the cells and organs do not get enough oxygen and nutrients to sustain their function.
 It can occur due to the low blood volume caused by dehydration.

-If you notice the above signs and symptoms and are concerned an elderly person might be dehydrated, there are a few ways to check it at home.
-Wondering how to test for dehydration in the elderly?
+If you notice the above signs and symptoms and are concerned an older person might be dehydrated, there are a few ways to check it at home.
 If you have a blood pressure monitor, check to see if they have low blood pressure and a rapid pulse.
 Next, check for skin tenting by pinching their skin and seeing if and how quickly it returns to normal.
-This is an unreliable sign, and you shouldn’t delay a visit to the doctor’s office if the elderly person is unwell.
+This is an unreliable sign, and you shouldn’t delay a visit to the doctor’s office if the older person is unwell.

-Your doctor will make an initial diagnosis based on the signs and symptoms of dehydration.
-However, the definite diagnosis has to be based on blood tests and urinalysis, which will reveal the full picture and the severity of dehydration.
+Your doctor will make an initial diagnosis based on the signs and symptoms of dehydration in the elderly.
+However, the definite diagnosis must be based on blood tests and urinalysis, which will reveal the whole picture and the severity of dehydration.
+A blood test for dehydration in the elderly and a urine analysis can show us how concentrated the blood is, directly telling us if there is a lack of water in the body.
+We can also check if there’s an imbalance of electrolytes and how the kidneys are functioning.
 This will also determine the course of action and the treatment protocol.
-A blood test for dehydration in the elderly and the analysis of their urine can show us how concentrated the blood is, which can directly tell us if there is a lack of water in the body.
-We can also check if there’s an imbalance of electrolytes and how the kidneys are functioning.